in2code-de/luxletter/readme.md

 * fe_users records are used to send emails to while fe_groups is used to select a group of them

+## Sponsored features (please get in contact to us if you want to sponsor a new feature)

+* Import of fe_users from tt_address (to migrate easier from direct_mail to luxletter)
+* Editview of existing newsletters (reparse function?)
+* Move global newsletter configuration to records to use different settings per newsletter

 ## Installation with composer

 ```